orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 The Market Surveillance Authority may request documentation related to the Security Policy, with the requirement being "put in place and document in a verifiable manner a cybersecurity policy".
 In addition to the Policy itself, it means all other documents showing that the Policy had been applied.
-It could be for example: the published advisory (and in general, a list of published advosories) and the documentation of a CVD process in progress (in case of a wide-impact exploited security vulnerability without a published fix, for example).
+It could be for example: the published advisory (and in general, a list of published advisories) and the documentation of a CVD process in progress (in case of a wide-impact exploited security vulnerability without a published fix, for example).

 If a Market Surveillance Authority finds that a Steward does not comply with its obligations (what probably means